Dexter1119/Dexter1119/README.md

 > “Coding is like poetry for logic.”

-When I’m off the keyboard, I enjoy trekking in the Western Ghats and Rides Bike 🎯.
+When I’m off the keyboard, I enjoy trekking in the Western Ghats and Riding Bike 🎯.

 ---